aws-samples/amazon-security-lake-transformation-library/windows-sysmon/README.md

 ## Solution overview

-The solution for this pattern uses [Amazon Kinesis Data Firehose](https://aws.amazon.com/kinesis/data-firehose/) and [AWS Lambda](https://aws.amazon.com/lambda/) to implement the schema transformation.
-Kinesis Data Firehose is an extract, transform, and load (ETL) service that reliably captures, transforms, and delivers streaming data to data lakes, data stores, and analytics services.
-You can stream data into S3 and convert data into required formats like OCSF for analysis without building processing pipelines.
+The solution for this pattern uses [Amazon Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams/) and [AWS Lambda](https://aws.amazon.com/lambda/) to implement the schema transformation.
+Kinesis Data Streams is a serverless streaming data service that makes it easy to capture, process, and store data streams at any scale.
 Lambda is a serverless, event-driven compute service that lets you run code for virtually any type of application or backend service without provisioning or managing servers.
-You can integrate Lambda with Kinesis Data Firehose to trigger transformation tasks on events streaming in the Data Firehose.
+You can integrate Lambda with Kinesis Data Streams to trigger transformation tasks on events captured by the Data Streams.
 To stream sysmon logs from the host, you can use [Amazon Kinesis Agent for Microsoft Windows](https://docs.aws.amazon.com/kinesis-agent-windows/latest/userguide/what-is-kinesis-agent-windows.html).
 You can run this agent on fleets of Windows servers either hosted on-premises or in your AWS environment.

 ![Sysmon Custom Source Architecture](./images/sysmon_arch.png)

 The above illustration shows the interaction of services involved in building the custom source.
-We will cover the solution implementation a bit later in this post, first let us understand how you can map sysmon events streaming through Kinesis Data Firehose into the relevant OCSF classes.
+We will cover the solution implementation a bit later in this post, first let us understand how you can map sysmon events streaming through Kinesis Data Stream into the relevant OCSF classes.

 ## Mapping